Summertime Blues: Why is my grass turning brown?

 Even Sprinkler Coverage

 While you may have ruled out the amount of water as an issue, there still could be the even water coverage factor.
 Sometimes when you turn your sprinklers on it appears that water is getting everywhere but, there could be a tiny particle of sand or dirt restricting adequate water flow to a specific area.
 This 1/16 of an inch could make or break the turf in these scorching weather conditions.
-Irrigation audits from a licensed irrigator are highly recommended if you have an inkling that even coverage is not being distributed.
+Irrigation audits from a licensed irrigation expert are highly recommended if you have an inkling that even coverage is not being distributed.

 Common Summertime Pathogens